JaySandhu/neovim-mac/README.md

  * A mousescroll option (https://github.com/neovim/neovim/pull/12355).
  * Scrolling fixes (https://github.com/neovim/neovim/pull/12356).

-We'll also be building our modified version of Neovim, so before we begin, ensure you have the [build perquisites](https://github.com/neovim/neovim/wiki/Building-Neovim#build-prerequisites).
+Hopefully these changes will eventually be accepted into Neovim.
+Until then, we'll need to build our modified version from source, so before we begin, ensure you have the [build perquisites](https://github.com/neovim/neovim/wiki/Building-Neovim#build-prerequisites).
-Building is as simple as:
+After that, building is as simple as:

 ```
 git clone https://github.com/JaySandhu/neovim-mac.git